darkhelmet/verboselogging/posts/simple-jquery-timeout.md

 - jquery
 ---
-I needed [jQuery](http://jquery.com/) to fadeout an item after a certain timeout, and I found it odd that I couldn’t find a native jQuery way to do it.
+I needed [jQuery](http://jquery.com/) to fadeout an item after a certain timeout, and I found it odd that I couldn't find a native jQuery way to do it.

-Whatever. jQuery is so awesome that it doesn’t matter, because here’s what I came up with.
+Whatever. jQuery is so awesome that it doesn't matter, because here's what I came up with.

 <script type="text/javascript" src="http://gist.github.com/177742.js?file=jquery-timeout-animate.js">